Go Back

 Kneading the dough

-• Add half of the water and begin kneading on speed 1 or 2.
+• Add half of the water and start kneading on low speed (or by hand).

-• Gradually incorporate the yeast and the remaining water until the dough comes together into a soft ball.
+• Gradually add the yeast and remaining water until a soft ball forms.

-• Drizzle a little oil over the surface of the dough to prevent it from drying out.
-Cover with cling film and a kitchen towel.
+• Drizzle a little oil over the dough to prevent drying.
+Cover with plastic wrap and a kitchen towel.

-• Let rise for 1 to 1.5 hours until doubled in size.
+• Let the dough rise for 1 to 1.5 hours, until doubled in size.

-• Transfer onto a work surface, gently punch down the dough, and knead lightly to release air.
+• Transfer to a work surface, gently punch down the dough, and knead lightly to release the air.

 Shaping the batbouts

-• Divide the dough into two balls, keeping the one not in use covered with a tea towel.
+• Divide the dough into two balls, keeping the one you’re not using covered with a tea towel.

-• Dip the dough ball in extra-fine semolina and roll it out with a rolling pin on a floured work surface.
+• Lightly coat the dough ball with extra-fine semolina and roll it out on a floured work surface using a rolling pin.

-• Cut out discs using a cookie cutter or a glass in your preferred size.
-The standard size is 7.5 cm, as shown in the photos.
+• Use a cookie cutter or a glass to cut out discs in your preferred size.
+I use a 7.5 cm (3-inch) cutter for mini batbouts like in the photos.

-• For the dough scraps, gather and knead to form a smooth ball.
-Wrap in plastic film and let it rest.
+• Gather the leftover dough, knead it into a smooth ball, wrap it in plastic wrap, and let it rest.

-• Roll out the second ball following the same steps, then repeat with the rested dough scraps.
+• Repeat the same steps with the second dough ball, then do the same with the rested dough scraps.

-• Leave to rise for 30 minutes before baking the batbouts.
+• Let all the discs rise for 30 minutes before cooking.

 Cooking

-• Heat a frying pan over medium heat and place the first prepared dough discs in it.
+• Heat a frying pan over medium heat and place the dough discs in the pan, starting with the ones prepared first.

-• Place the cooked batbouts in a basket on a tea towel and cover them.
-Continue cooking the rest the same way.
+• Place the cooked batbouts in a basket lined with a clean cloth and cover them.
+Continue cooking the remaining discs in the same way.

 Notes